If your relationship is stuck in frustrating patterns, and you want to get back on track,

 Wedding Toasts I Never Gave - insightful and funny collection of essays by Ada Calhoun.

 Queer Eye - struggling with finding empathy or hope in anxious times?
 Feeling stuck?
 This is a different kind of reality show in which five gay men help people get out of a life/self-image/outlook ruts.
-Great to watch with your partner because it's all here - depression, relationships, stuck beliefs and loneliness.
+Great to watch with your partner because it's all here - depression, relationships, stuck beliefs, loneliness and hope for these troubled times..
 Netflix.

 Addiction & Recovery